gprok-esc-courses/spotify_clone/README.md

 4. Create a page to display all artists
 5. Create a form add song
 6. Create a page to display all songs

+Also:
+Research: JWT with Django in order to implement it in the next session